janekx21/bachelor-thesis/chapters/ba.typ

 This was basically to be expected, because parsing requires iterating over all characters at least once.
 Nevertheless, it is good to see that the parser is roughly in the best possible runtime complexity.
 The second result shows that incremental parsing is also in $O(n)$.
-Here I would have expected the runtime complexity to be lower.
+The expected runtime complexity was lower.
 Nevertheless, incremental parsing is significantly faster than blind parsing.
 A five to tenfold acceleration is to be expected.

 #figure(caption: [Results of the "ontology_size_bench" benchmark])[
   #image("assets/benchmark_lines.svg")